-Colchicine tablets are manufactured by Actavis and are used to treat the often painful symptoms of gout.
-Colchicine is also the name of the medicine’s active ingredient that helps ease the swelling found in joints where gout is present.
+Colchicine tablets are manufactured by Actavis and are used to treat gout attacks.
+Colchicine is also the name of the active ingredient of the medicine which helps ease the swelling found in joints where gout is present.

-This condition is commonly associated with males and older age groups, with the first instances of flare-ups presenting themselves in the person’s middle age.
-However, this does not mean that females and younger people do not get diagnosed with gout, anyone can develop symptoms.
-Certain lifestyle factors are thought to increase your chances of getting gout such as being overweight, having high blood pressure or diabetes, eating a diet rich in purines which are found in sardines and liver and drinking too much alcohol or sugar sweetened drinks.
+This condition is commonly associated with males and older age groups, with the first instances of flare-ups presenting themselves in middle age.
+However, the condition does occur in women and younger people too.
+Certain lifestyle factors are thought to increase your chances of getting gout such as being overweight, having high blood pressure or diabetes, eating a diet rich in purines which are found in sardines and liver, and drinking too much alcohol or sugar sweetened drinks.

 Colchicine is extracted from the crocus plant.
-It works to reduce the painful swelling associated with gout by preventing excess amounts of white blood cells from travelling to the affected joints.
-Too many white blood cells cause lactic acid and other inflammatory enzymes to form in the joint area, therefore by preventing them from reaching their destination the swelling defuses and the pain eases.
+It works by preventing white blood cells from travelling to the affected joints.
+Too many white blood cells cause lactic acid and other inflammatory enzymes to form in the joint area; so by preventing them, the medicine helps to fend off flare-ups.

 It is important that you carefully follow the pharmacist’s instructions throughout your course of Colchicine treatment.
-Be sure to fully read and understand the enclosed patient information leaflet before commencing use of this medication.
-Your adherence to the guidelines will help minimise your risk of side effects and get you the best result from the product.
+Read the enclosed patient information leaflet before commencing use of this medication.
+Your adherence to the guidelines will help minimise your risk of side effects.

 - Use only as directed.